gameinn1/HikaruNoGoSSA/README.md

 Done 63 and here is where I considered changing colours for styles. gabest11 "Noise" style was wrong compared to E-F/R-F. gabest11 was italic, alignment 8.
 It should be bold, alignment 2.
 Changed to "Background" as it makes more sense.

-I color picked Backkground again (now it's &H00C5FEC1) but unsure if it's totally faithful (maybe it's 99%).
+I color picked Background again (now it's &H00C5FEC1) but unsure if it's totally faithful (maybe it's 99%).

 Also made a Sai "Blue" styling (&H00FEFECE) for earlier E-F (this got dropped later on by E-F/R-F but let's recreate it as best we can)